Access Modifiers

 All class members have access modifiers.
 We already encountered them when we decorated our classes with the public keyword.

-• The public modifier makes a class or its member public to all external code.
-They can be accessed from any other part of the program and even from a different program or assembly.
+• The public modifier makes a class or member visible to all external code.
+Any part of the program, including code in different assemblies, can access them.

 • The protected modifier can only be used with class members.
 These members are only accessible from the same class or any derived class.